Discrimination and National Security Initiative

 Discrimination & National Security Initiative (DNSI) is a research organization affiliated with the Pluralism Project, a Harvard University project that studies religious diversity in the United States.

-Following the terrorists attacks of September 11, 2001, several communities within the United States experienced and continue to endure a prolonged and wanton backlash.
+Following the September 11 attacks, several communities within the United States experienced and continue to endure a prolonged and wanton backlash.
 In particular, Sikh, Muslim, Arab, South Asian, and other American communities have confronted verbal harassment, employment discrimination, physical assault, and even murder.
-For example, Balbir Singh Sodhi, a turbaned Sikh, was murdered just days after 9/11.
+For example, Balbir Singh Sodhi, a turbaned Sikh, was murdered just days after the September 11 attacks.